 5.1 You shall (and shall procure that your employees, agents, contractors, guests and visitors shall) comply with the Exhibition Regulations and any reasonable instructions given to you by us or on our behalf in connection with the Exhibition.
-The Exhibition Regulations will cover such topics as (a) stand design and presentation, (b) erection and clearance of stands, (c) restrictions on permitted activities during the Exhibition, (d) arrangements for celebrity appearances, (e) exclusions of dangerous materials and fire precautions, (f) compulsory insurance, (g) trading standards and counterfeit goods, (h) electrical installations, (i) admissions and passes, (j) sound and radio equipment, (k) storage of stock, and (l) stand opening times.
+The Exhibition Regulations will cover such topics as (but not limited to): (a) stand design and presentation, (b) erection and clearance of stands, (c) restrictions on permitted activities during the Exhibition, (d) arrangements for celebrity appearances, (e) exclusions of dangerous materials and fire precautions, (f) compulsory insurance, (g) trading standards and counterfeit goods, (h) electrical installations, (i) admissions and passes, (j) sound and radio equipment, (k) storage of stock, and (l) stand opening times.

 6. Installations, Sound & Visual Aid Equipment

 6.1 Any and/or all electrical installations must be undertaken by the official electrical contractor as listed in the Exhibition handbook and you shall be responsible for settling accounts directly with that contractor.
 No electrical work may be carried out without our prior written consent and no device shall be permitted if, in our opinion, it may become a nuisance to the other exhibitors, visitors and /or guests.